dibyendumajumdar/programming/paxos.md

    On receiving a `prepare` request each process must do following;

    a) If the proposal number `n` in the `prepare` request is less than a proposal number already seen then ignore the request.
       (This enables processes to reject `prepare` messages from older proposers.
-It might be beneficial to reject such a request so that the `proposer` gets to know it is out of date, but this is not required by Paxos.)
+It might be beneficial to reject rather than ignore such a request so that the `proposer` gets to know it is out of date, but this is not required by Paxos.)

    b) Otherwise, reply with a promise to never accept any proposal less than `n`.
 And include the last accepted proposal
       number and its value, if this process has ever accepted a value.
 (It follows that this must be a proposal less than